U.S. FDA to ask for more time before deciding on Juul e-cigarettes -WSJ | Business

 Juul, along with other e-cigarette brands including British American Tobacco Plc's Vuse and Imperial Brands Plc's Blu, had to meet a September 2020 deadline to file applications to the FDA showing that its products provided a net benefit to public health.
 The agency had a year to judge whether each product was effective in getting smokers to quit and, if so, whether the benefits to smokers outweighed the health damage to new e-cigarette users - including teenagers - who never smoked.

-The FDA and Juul did not immediately respond to Reuters' requests for comment.
+The FDA and Juul declined to comment on the WSJ report.
 In August, the agency denied marketing applications for nearly 55,000 flavored e-cigarette products from three tiny companies for failing to provide evidence they appropriately protect public health.

 The agency said last month it received applications from over 500 companies covering more than 6.5 million tobacco products.
 E-cigarettes have operated in a regulatory gray area for years.
 The products, which vaporize a nicotine-laced liquid, have been available in the United States since at least 2007, but the FDA did not formally get jurisdiction over the industry until May 2016.